 According to the CDC, 41% of adults age 65 and older report that they are in good or excellent health.
 This is good news, considering average life expectancy is on the rise, with many of those 65-year-olds living to celebrate birthdays beyond the age of 80.

 That said, planning for a healthy future in your later years is as important as planning for your financial future.
 Seniors often face a variety of health conditions that can affect their overall quality of life.
-By learning about what the top concerns in seniors, you can make some adjustments to your lifestyle that can allow you to age as healthy as possible.
+By learning about what the top 10 health concerns for seniors are, you can make some adjustments to your lifestyle that can allow you to age as healthy as possible.

 Your family history, age and lifestyle play a large role in your risk for certain medical conditions.
 However, a large number of health concerns for seniors can be prevented or the progression slowed by making smart, healthy choices and visiting your doctor for regular screening.